- No products in the cart.

 BEST SELLING PRODUCTS

 NATIONAL COUNCIL MEMBER

-Bethany has a Masters in Conflict Transformation at Eastern Mennonite University’s Center for Justice and Peacebuilding (CJP).
+Currently Bethany is nearing completion of a Masters in Conflict Transformation at Eastern Mennonite University’s Center for Justice and Peacebuilding (CJP).
 During her time at CJP, Bethany felt honored to collaborate with Restorative Justice for Oakland Youth (RJOY) on a Truth Telling, Racial Healing, and Reparations mapping initiative.
 She also felt honored to work as a Graduate Assistant with Professor Johonna Turner on designing and teaching a course on Nonviolent Mobilization for Social Change.

 Participation in church and faith/spirituality groups has helped sustain and inform Bethany’s personal and communal peace and justice practices.
 She grew up attending Mennonite and UCC churches and is currently active in the Mennonite church.
 She has also participated in mindfulness practices with the Salem River Sangha.

 Bethany loves co-creating spaces for connection, learning, healing, asking deep questions, and transformation.
 She also enjoys yoga, swimming, meditation, dancing, and group games.